 Old silverware is pretty to look at but not so practical to use for its intended purpose.
 Instead of keeping my vintage silverware hidden away in a box, I decided to make use of them.
 So, I made elegant place card holders with some of the forks.
 To see how I did this, see my post: upcycled vintage silverware crafts.
 You will also find many more upcycling ideas using old silverware.

-Upcycle An Old Book Into A Fun Picture Frame
+Upcycle An Old Book Into A Picture Frame

 Old books have a lot of cozy charm to them.
 That’s why they are so popular in rustic decorating.
-However, if you have a lot of old books, you may want to make use of them in other ways.
+However, if you have a lot of old books, you may want to upcycle one for another purpose.
 I made this book picture frame from an old book that was falling apart anyway.
 It was a rewarding upcycling project because I can still enjoy the look of an old book but now it also holds a family picture!

 Make Placemats From Old Coffee Sacks

 The burlap from old coffee sacks have such cool graphics.
 I wouldn’t think that coffee sacks are something that most people have just laying around.
 However, you can pick them up pretty cheap from flea markets or antique malls.
 The end result is still a fun placemat made for a fraction of the cost of buying new.
 Sometimes I shop at flea markets with the specific intent of upcycling whatever I find.

 Turn A Kitchen Sifter Into A Pendant Light

-A Porch Pillar Section Makes A Great Candle Holder
+Old Porch Pillar Into A Rustic Candle Holder

 Sections cut from an old porch pillar make interesting rustic decor.
 All I did to turn this into a candle holder was glue a glass plate to the top.
 For more upcycling ideas, check out my post: upcycled crafts using fence posts or pillars.